ofayans/web4cuke/README.md

   @result = @web.run_action(:our_test_action, options)
 end
 ```
+As you can see, field_names declared in the yaml files, like *field_one_on_page_one* are used as keys in the hash, passed to the *@web.run_action* method as the second parameter.
+First parameter being the name of the action also declared in the yaml file.
 If you then inspect the @result object then ideally you would get something like this:
 ```
 pp @result